alexmitchell92/SML209/resources.md

 <ul style="font-weight: bold;">
   <li><a href="https://www.reddit.com/r/learnspanish/">Learn Spanish subreddit</a><br><span style="font-weight: normal;">In case you don't know, a subreddit is a forum dedicated to a specific topic on the website Reddit.
 Essentially, this subreddit can be seen as the wikipedia of Spanish language learning.
 It contains a huge amount of links to different resources and is also an excellent place for learners of the language to discuss anything related to their experience learning the language.</span></li>
-  <li><a href="https://www.fluentin3months.com/study-spanish/">Fluent in 3 months</a><br><span style-"font-weight: normal;">This site is ran by Irish polyglot Benny Lewis who speaks 7 languages.
+  <li><a href="https://www.fluentin3months.com/study-spanish/">Fluent in 3 months</a><br><span style="font-weight: normal;">This site is ran by Irish polyglot Benny Lewis who speaks 7 languages.
 In this article he gives his top 10 tips on how you can become fluent in Spanish within 3 months.
     </li>
   </ul>